datopian/tech.datopian.com/data-api/README.md

 ### API vs Bulk Access

 Direct download of a whole data file is the default method of access for data in a data portal.
-API access complements this "bulk", direct download approach, and, in some situations may become the primary access option (so-called "API first"), or, even replace it -- for example, data may be stored solely in a structured database with read and write APIs as the default access method.
+API access complements this direct download in "bulk" approach.
+In some situations API access may be the primary access option (so-called "API first").
+In other cases, structured storage and API read/write may be the *only* way the data is stored and there is no bulk storage -- for example, this would be a natural approach for time series data which is being rapidly updated e.g. every minute.

 *Fig 1: Contrasting Download and API based access*